Skip to main content

 Do I need a visa to work remotely from Kazakhstan?

-Citizens of 77 countries can enter visa-free for 30 days.
+The April 2026 MFA table lists 87 ordinary-passport visa-free entries; most Western readers get 30 days.
 For longer stays, apply for the Neo Nomad Visa (B12-1, requires $3,000/month income, up to 2 years) or the Digital Nomad Residency (B9-1, IT professionals only, up to 10 years).
 Both can be applied for online.

 How fast is the internet in Kazakhstan?